Lincoln Continental Mark III: History

-Production Figures
+Production figures

-Convenience Features
+Equipment

-Standard equipment included power steering, brakes, windows, vacuum-activated concealed headlamps, and [CORRECT NAME IS: Twin Comfort Lounge Seats with 2-way power standard and 6-way power with or without the optional passenger seat recliner option.] split bench electrically adjustable front seats.
-The instrument panel and trim panels on the doors featured simulated wood appliques in either English Oak or East-Indian Rosewood for 1969 models.
-For 1970–71 models, genuine walnut was used for the interior wood accents.
+Standard equipment included power steering, brakes, windows, vacuum-activated concealed headlamps, and split bench electrically adjustable front seats, with 2-way power standard and 6-way power with or without the optional passenger seat recliner as an option.
+Full instrumentation was standard, with simulated wood appliques in either English Oak or East-Indian Rosewood on the instrument panel and door trim panels on 1969 models.
+For 1970–71, genuine walnut was used for the interior wood accents.
 After a few months, a Cartier-branded clock became standard equipment.
 The upholstery was either the standard vinyl with cloth inserts or the optional leather [and over the years, both low back and high back front seats were available.]

 A vinyl roof in cavalry twill pattern was optional on 1969 models, but examples without the vinyl roof were rare.
 One reason for the rarity of the plain-roofed version is the fact that the roof was made in two pieces and required extra preparation at the factory to conceal the seam; consequently, its availability was not widely advertised.
 Other options included the aforementioned leather interior, air conditioning, further power adjustments for the front seats, a variety of radios and 8-track tape players, tinted glass, and power locks.
 A limited-slip differential could be ordered, as could anti-lock brakes, called "Sure Trak".
-The Mark III was able to be ordered with an ASC sunroof -the second car to do so- only behind the 1968 Mercury Cougar.
-Cruise control was also an option.
-Finally, an automatic headlamp dimmer that dimmed the headlights for oncoming cars without driver intervention was available.
-Full instrumentation was standard.
+From 1969 on an ASC sunroof, debuted on the 1968 Mercury Cougar, was optional.
+Cruise control and an headlamp control that automatically dimmed the headlights for oncoming cars were both optional.